kartoza/sawps/docs/src/administrator/guide/manage-statistical-model.md

 ![Statistical models](./img/statistical-2.png)

 When you click on `Statistical Models`, you will be taken to a table displaying various statistical models.
-In this table, you will find the default statistical model labeled as 1️⃣ `Generic`.
+In this table, you will find the default statistical model labelled as 1️⃣ `Generic`.
 This model is applied to all species that do not have a specific statistical model assigned to them.
 You can click on the (➖) minus icon to view the generic statistical model.

 ![Generic statistical model](./img/statistical-3.png)